The Girlie Show (concert tour): Background

-The Girlie Show began at London's Wembley Stadium (top) and ended at the Tokyo Dome (bottom).

-In October 1992, Madonna released simultaneously her fifth studio album Erotica, and her coffee table book Sex.
-Consisting of sexually provocative and explicit images, photographed by Steven Meisel, the book was met with a strongly negative reaction from the media and the general public, but was commercially successful.
-The widespread backlash overshadowed Erotica which, despite positive reviews, ended up as the singer's lowest selling album at the time; Madonna continued her provocative imagery in the 1993 erotic thriller Body of Evidence, a film which contains scenes of sadomasochism and bondage but it was critically panned and a commercial failure.
-On July 9, 1993, The Philadelphia Inquirer announced that Madonna would embark on the Girlie Show, a new concert tour.
-Some critics suggested that the tour was as an attempt by the singer to "revive" her musical career after Body of Evidence.
-Madonna's inspiration for the tour was a painting by Edward Hopper of the same name, depicting a burlesque dancer.
+In October 1992, Madonna simultaneously released her fifth studio album Erotica and the coffee table book Sex.
+Photographed by Steven Meisel, Sex featured explicit and sexually provocative imagery and was met with a strong backlash from the media and the public, despite its commercial success.
+The controversy overshadowed Erotica, which—though generally well reviewed—became Madonna's lowest-selling album at the time.
+She continued to explore provocative themes in the 1993 erotic thriller Body of Evidence, which was a critical and commercial failure.

+The Philadelphia Inquirer reported on July 9, 1993, that Madonna would embark on a new concert tour titled The Girlie Show.
+Some critics viewed the announcement as an attempt to "revive" her musical career following the negative reception of Body of Evidence.
+The Girlie Show took its name from Edward Hopper's 1941 painting of a nude dancer dropping her costume behind her.
+Aware that she no longer commanded the same level of mainstream popularity as in previous years, Madonna deliberately scaled back the production, assembling a more streamlined tour that ultimately played 39 shows across five continents.

-The tour was set to kick off at London's Wembley Stadium on September 25, 1993.
-Madonna then said she was "not interested in preaching to the converted", hence why she decided to begin the Girlie Show in London; "I am going to the places where I have the most enemies", she explained.
-It was initially planned not to visit the United States, instead focusing on regions the singer had never toured before, such as Turkey, Israel, Mexico, Puerto Rico, Argentina, Brazil and Australia.
-However, due to demand, some shows were booked in certain US cities.
-A concert in Beijing's Workers' Stadium was also planned; the official China News Agency reported that she would be allowed to perform as long as there wasn't include any "indecent exposure" in the show.
-Madonna allegedly agreed, since she was interested in visiting the country.
-However, said concert never happened.
-A promotional extended play, titled The Girlie Show, containing all six singles from Erotica, was released in Brazil to commemorate the singer's visit.
-Similarly, limited editions of Erotica and The Immaculate Collection (1990) were released exclusively in Australia.
-The tour was then chronicled in a photo book of the same name, released in November 1994.
-This release included a CD with three live tracks: "Like a Virgin", "In This Life", and "Why's It So Hard".
-Madonna wrote in the book:
+Scheduled to open at London's Wembley Stadium on September 25, 1993, the tour deliberately began outside the United States.
+Madonna said she was "not interested in preaching to the converted" and preferred to start in places where she had "the most enemies".
+The initial itinerary excluded the US altogether, focusing instead on countries she had never toured or rarely visited, including Turkey, Israel, Mexico, Puerto Rico, Argentina, Brazil, and Australia.
+Due to strong demand, however, shows were scheduled in select US cities.
+A performance in Beijing's Workers' Stadium was also planned and tentatively approved by Chinese authorities, provided the show avoided "indecent exposure", but the concert ultimately did not take place.

+To coincide with the tour, a promotional extended play (EP) titled The Girlie Show, containing all six singles from Erotica, was released exclusively in Brazil.
+Similarly, limited editions of Erotica and The Immaculate Collection (1990) were also issued in Australia.
+The tour was later documented in a photo book of the same name, released in November 1994, which included a CD containing live recordings of "Like a Virgin" (1984), "Why's It So Hard", and "In This Life".
+Reflecting on her return to touring, Madonna wrote: